sdl002/Plotting_Intro_R/README.md

 # Basic ggplot2 concepts:

-ggplot2 was developed by Hadley Wickham
+ggplot2 was developed by Hadley Wickham (developer of the Tidyverse).
 <img src="/pics/hadley_wickham.jpeg" width="400">